vedant-beep/my-app/README.md

 Bring and analyze your text here.
 It is a uitlity for counting words, characters, time to read the text, removing extra spaces, etc.
-It also has functionality to change the color mode you are comfortable with
+It also has functionality to change the color mode you are comfortable with.
+Created using React js and bootstrap

 ## Demo